-$$Net = -LWC + SWA + SH + LH \tag{1}$$
+$$Net = -LWC + SWA + SH + LH, \tag{1}$$

 where Net describes the residual from the longwave cooling LWC = LWUT + LWDS - LWUS, shortwave absorption SWA = (SWDT - SWUT) - (SWDS - SWUS), sensible heat (SH) and latent heat (LH) (DeAngelis et al., 2015).
-The radiative fluxes in the LWC and SWA equations are described in terms of the longwave (LW) and shortwave (SW) fluxes at the surface (S) and top-of-atmosphere (T), and for the upward (U) and downward (D) flux directions.
+The radiative fluxes in the LWC and SWA equations are described in terms of the longwave (LW) and shortwave (SW) fluxes at the surface (S) and top of atmosphere (T), and for the upward (U) and downward (D) flux directions.
 Care needs to be taken in how the LH is computed.
-It is common to use $LH = L_cP$, where L_c is the latent heat of condensation and P is precipitation ($P = P{rain} + P{snow}$).
-However, it is more accurate to use $LH = L_cP{rain} + L_sP{snow}$ or $LH = L_cP{precip} + L_fP{snow}$ where L_s and L_f are the latent heat of sublimation and fusion, respectively.
+It is common to use LH = $L_c P$, where L_c is the latent heat of condensation and P is precipitation ($P = P{rain} + P{snow}$).
+However, it is more accurate to use LH = $L_c P{rain} + L_s P{snow}$ or LH = $L_c P{precip} + L_f P{snow}$ where L_s and L_f are the latent heat of sublimation and fusion, respectively.
 More discussion on this can be found in Pendergrass and Hartmann (2013).
 For ERA5, LH is computed by treating precipitation and snow separately.
-The LH in all model simulations is computed using precipitation only ($LH = L_cP$), as the Flex-UM and Isca models do not include snow.
-Precipitation climatologies are plotted as precipitation rates ($mmday^{-1}$) while precipitation in the energy budget are plotted as fluxes (Wm^{-2}).
+The LH in all model simulations is computed using precipitation only $(LH = L_c P)$, as the Flex-UM and Isca models do not include snow.
+Precipitation climatologies are plotted as precipitation rates $(mm d^{-1})$, while precipitation in the energy budget is plotted as fluxes (W m^{-2}).

 The surface balance of precipitation and evaporation (E) in each model should ideally be zero.
-The P-E values in $mmday^{-1}$ for each model are as follows: (i) -0.017 for Isca, (ii) -0.144 for the fixed SSTs and -0.136 for the slab ocean for Flex-UM, and (iii) -0.002 for the fixed SSTs and -0.001 for the slab ocean for GA7.0.
+The P-E values in mm d-1 for each model are as follows: (i) -0.017 for Isca, (ii) -0.144 for the fixed SSTs and -0.136 for the slab ocean for Flex-UM, and (iii) -0.002 for the fixed SSTs and -0.001 for the slab ocean for GA7.0.
 For each model, the evaporation exceeds the precipitation.
 The surface moisture balance is close to zero for Isca and the two GA7.0 models.
 The Flex-UM surface moisture balance is non-zero and this is an area for future improvement of Flex-UM.
 The non-zero P-E in Flex-UM is likely due to conservation of moisture in the physics schemes.
-The schemes for microphysics, convection and boundary layer have all been modified and we speculate these modifications have impacted the moisture conservation.
+The schemes for microphysics, convection and boundary layer have all been modified, and we speculate these modifications have impacted the moisture conservation.
 Further investigation will be required to identify if this is indeed the problem.

-4 Evaluating the Flex-UM Climatology
+4 Evaluating the Flex-UM climatology

-In this section we compare Flex-UM climatologies with ERA5 reanalysis, the simplified climate modelling framework Isca, and two comprehensive UM simulations using the GA7.0 configuration.
-Two SST aquaplanet boundary conditions are used in this study: a slab ocean aquaplanet for comparing Flex-UM to Isca in Section 4.1 and GA7.0 in Section 4.3, and a fixed-SST aquaplanet for comparing to GA7.0 in Section 4.2.
-The fixed-SST aquaplanet is constant throughout the simulation and does not interact with the atmosphere.
-The slab-ocean aquaplanet is free to evolve and exchanges fluxes with the surface in the vertical (there is no horizontal transport).
+In this section, we compare Flex-UM climatologies with ERA5 reanalysis, the simplified climate modelling framework Isca and two comprehensive UM simulations using the GA7.0 configuration.
+Two SST aqua-planet boundary conditions are used in this study: a slab-ocean aqua-planet for comparing Flex-UM to Isca in Sect.
+4.1 and GA7.0 in Sect.
+4.3, and a fixed-SST aqua-planet for comparing to GA7.0 in Sect.
+4.2.
+The SSTs in the fixed-SST aqua-planet configuration are constant throughout the simulation and do not interact with the atmosphere.
+The SSTs in the slab-ocean aquaplanet configuration are free to evolve and exchange fluxes with the surface in the vertical (there is no horizontal transport).